 You build a team of empowered human beings that you love to coach and want to succeed.
 You hire right, instead of hiring fast.

 Let’s walk through how you can hire the right agents to work in your contact center, so you can permanently seal the revolving door.

 First things first: Assess your current team.

-Filling gaps on your team will help you reshape your team and accelerate your agents’ development.
-Just because you can look at a resume and put tiny checkmarks next to all the job requirements (yes, we know all the joy and excitement that tiny check marks deliver), it doesn’t necessarily mean you’re picking the right person for the job.
+Filling gaps on your team will help you accelerate your agents’ development.
+Just because you can look at a resume and put tiny checkmarks next to all the job requirements (yes, we know all the joy and excitement that tiny checkmarks deliver), it doesn’t necessarily mean you’re picking the right person for the job.
 Hire for team strength, not just individual strength.

-Hire people who want to grow with your company.
+Hire agents who want to grow with your company.